nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

+- NUS Students
-- has a need to manage a significant number of contacts
+- has a need to manage a significant number of lectures
+- falling behind on lectures
+- feeling unmotivated to watch lectures
+- feeling lost regarding lecture content
 - prefer desktop apps over other types
 - can type fast
 - prefers typing to mouse interactions
 - is reasonably comfortable using CLI apps

+**Value proposition**: fun, fast and stress-free way to organise and track lecture material
+- gamified tracking application
+- easily log lecture progress, search for lecture by mod code / keywords / topics for a stress-free learning environment
+- tailored to needs to students: provides additional information specific to lecture media such as watch progress and topics
-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+- faster than a typical mouse/GUI driven app

 ### User stories